Github-Samuel/qb-target/README.md

 I've been seeing a lot of people struggle in the QBCore community discord, with adding ped and vehicle interaction!
 This is a fork from BerkieBBs qb-target containing slight CSS and HTML changes, including snippets that include ped and vehicle interactions [Samuel#0008] 👋

+Everything below this will essentially be a copy and paste from the main berkieBBs github Repo! 👋 👋

 qb-target is a targeting solution that allows interaction with any predefined entity, model, entity type or polyzone.
 While activated you can easily and safely replace markers and distance checking, instead relying on intuitive design to improve player experiences and optimize interaction.

 ## Credits